applicaster/developer.applicaster.com/book/ui-builder/ios/NavigationStructure.md

 This state is used to present `Root adapter` and `Navigation Bar` plugins inside application

 __Note__:
-1. Since GARootViewContainerController is first item for the application.
-If you need present any View Controller.
+1. Since GARootViewContainerController is first item for the application, if you need present any View Controller.
 Please add VC that you need to add on top of GARootViewContainerController not `Root adapter` plugin.
-2. This component fully control background color of status bar.
+2. This component controls the background color of status bar.
 Do not implement status bar background on root adapter side.
-If need this behaviour can be implemented in app connector delegate and ask app to change it.
+This behavior could be implemented in app connector delegate.

 ######Presentation State: